-With the amount of computer networks doubling every five years, the job demand for IT employees continues to shoot up for this high paid career.
-If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the amount of computer networks doubling every 5 years, the job demand for Information Technology employees continues to soar for this high paid career.
+If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much greater than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
-Some markets are hotter than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of certified workers is very low.
-The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
+Some markets are stronger than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of certified workers is very small.
+The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
 Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.